xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[05/2025] I am organizing the Exeter Computer Vision Workshop for Students.

 [04/2025] Our paper "BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling" has been accepted by IJCAI2025.
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!

 [04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.